brockf/hero/docs/designers/reference/menus.md

 ## Child Sub-menus

 If you have created a sub-menu for a link item [when creating your menu in the control panel](/docs/publishing/menus.md), these will be exported as embedded `<ul>` lists with a class of "children".
+To add another class to the ul use {menu child_class="the_name_of_class_to_use"}.
+You can insert multiple classes here separated by spaces.

 If you want to show these as a dropdown menu, you will need to hide all `ul.children` elements and then use JavaScript to show the sub-menus when hovering over the main link.